Audi A4: Saloon / Sedan

 Audi released the first official pictures of the B8 series A4 in August 2007 and unveiled the car to the public at the September 2007 Frankfurt Motor Show.
 Saloon/sedan and Avant (estate/wagon) models are offered.

 Avant

 The Avant station wagon/estate was presented at the March 2008 Geneva Motor Show.

 A4 allroad quattro

-The A4 Allroad Quattro is based upon the Avant but features a wider track, increased ground clearance, Quattro permanent four-wheel drive, a distinctive radiator grille, stainless steel underbody guards and roof rails.
+The A4 allroad quattro is based on the Avant but features a wider track, increased ground clearance, Quattro permanent four-wheel drive, a unique radiator grille, stainless steel underbody guards and roof rails.

-The A4 allroad quattro was made available in early summer 2009.
-The car was unveiled in 2009 Geneva Motor Show.
+The A4 allroad quattro was unveiled in the 2009 Geneva Motor Show and was made available in early summer 2009.

 A4L

 The A4L is a long-wheelbase version of the sedan/saloon for the Chinese market, with a 60 mm longer wheelbase and length.
 The vehicle was presented at the 2008 Guangzhou Motor Show.
-The production version then went on sale in January 2009.
+The production version went on sale in January 2009.
 Launch models included a 2.0 TFSI with 132 kW and the 3.2 FSI with 195 kW.